Looking for the best things to do in Kandy, Sri Lanka?

 #5 Visit the Royal Botanical Gardens, Kandy

-The most beautiful gardens in Sri Lanka, the Kandy Botanical Gardens is a great respite from the busyness of the city centre.
-Palm lined avenues, perfectly manicured plants and a house full of stunning orchids are only some of the highlights this attraction has to offer.
-Put a couple hours aside to ensure you have time to peruse the grounds at ease.
+The most beautiful gardens in Sri Lanka, the Botanical Garden Kandy is a great respite from the busyness of the city centre.
+Palm-lined avenues, perfectly manicured plants and a house full of stunning orchids are only some of the highlights this attraction has to offer.
+Put a couple of hours aside to ensure you have time to peruse the grounds at ease.

 COST | Entrance fee is 1500 LKR ($8 USD)